 The other cause of damage to your plastic parts is your environment, particularly excessive dirt and the salt that cities will lay down to combat strong snow seasons, adding something for you to consider in the winter besides your windows fogging up.

 All of this makes it important to take care of your car with regular washes, polishes, and proper storage, especially if you live in a place that experiences intense summers and winters.
+Read on to learn more in this article of shine armor blog!

 The plastics on your car have lost some of the oils within them at the top layer over the years due to UV damage and general wear over time.
 However, that doesn’t mean that they don’t have any oil at all left.
 Using gentle, even heat, we can actually pull some of the oils from the interior of the plastic out to the front and bring back that shine that they provide.